Exciting news from Paizo this week as more spoilers and sneak peeks for the Pathfinder Adventure Card Game were shared with the world.

 This past week they unveiled some further changes which highlight how they’re streamlining and simplifying the game, it’s text, and its rules.
 This would make it easier to understand, play, and would fix up any known rules quibbles and difficulties.
 Simple, right?
 Not so!
 That’s a ton of work and much easier than it sounds!
 Haha.
 New key words have been added to the game which allowed them to get rid of a lot of repetitive and confusing text that appeared on the cards.
 Reload, Local, Distant, Hour, Hourglass, and Vault are among some of the new terms.
 But, you can bet there’s plenty more where that came from.
 Other terms, like Basic and Elite, were removed from the game.
 The rulebook will contain a glossary, for ease of reference, and some notes on how to use cards from generation one that feature removed terms.

 Want a sneak peek at some of the new cards?
-Below is what Paizo has shared with the public so far.
+Below are some examples of what Paizo has shared with the public so far.

 So, how is this going to affect the actual products we’re buying?
 For starters, all you need to play is the new Core Set.